Hi, there.

 (Image: Pacific halibut, left, and Eurasian reindeer, right)

-Causal and machine learning methods for explaining persistence of agricultural practices
+Causal and ML/AI methods for explaining persistence of agricultural practices

 Decision tree showing how potential users transition into persisters or non-persisters over time

-Predicting and evaluating the persistence of conservation practices, such as cover cropping, in agriculture using machine learning and causal inference approaches
+Predicting and evaluating the persistence of conservation practices, such as cover cropping, in agriculture using ML/AI and causal inference approaches

 (Image: Transition of conservation practice adoption to persistence over time, including churn of users dropping below a minimum threshold for persistent use of a conservation practice)